waxx567/django-practice/crm/README.md

 ## 🔑 User Login

-Create your own account, remember your login details and explore the app to your heart's content!
+Create your own account and explore the app to your heart's content!

 ---
 For any issues or further assistance, feel free to [email me](feedback@fivefiftyfive.io).